$3.99 Flat Rate Shipping* Click here for details

-Pasteurized Milk is heated to 161°F for 15 to 20 seconds, then immediately cooled to 39°F for storage and transportation.
-Pasteurized milk generally produces good results when cultured.
+Pasteurized Milk can be heated to temperatures from 145°-212°F for various lengths of time, then immediately cooled to 39°F for storage and transportation.
+Pasteurized milk processed using any of these methods generally produces good results when cultured.

 Ultra-pasteurized Milk (UP) or ultra-high temperature treatment (UHT), is heated to 275°F or higher for about one second.
 UHT milk is actually cooked, and is therefore unsuitable for culturing.